 - 1. Homework.
-Based on material covered during Weeks 5, 6-7, 8-9, 9-10, and 10-11 and due via e-mail, E-Learning, or next class session.
+Based on material covered during Weeks 4, 5-6, 7-8, 8-9, and 9-10 and due via email or E-Learning.
 Assignments must be each student's individual work; plagiarism is prohibited.
 (5x8%=40%). - 2.
 Quizzes.
-There will be a quiz covering material from Weeks 2-4, 7, 11-13, and 14-16.
-(4x5%=20%). - 3.
-Class participation.
+There will be a quiz covering material from Weeks 1-3, 6, 10-12, and 13-14.
+(4x5%=20%). - Class participation.
 Class attendance (5%) and reading the required class assignments prior to each class session and active participation in all class discussions (5%) is required.
 Attendance will be taken every class.
 Missing three or more unexcused scheduled sessions will result in receiving 0 points for class participation.
 All students must participate in each class discussion by providing responses to teacher's requests on sharing thoughts or solutions.
 (2x5%=10%) - 4.
 Written report and presentation at the end of the course.
 (30%)